camunda-consulting/camunda-7-code-examples/snippets/composed-identity-provider/README.md

 It uses:

-* a list of LDAP configurations
+* one LDAP configurations
-* a flag for database identity provider
+* a static in-memory bypass

 ## Goal

-Using this composed identity provider, you will be able to define multiple LDAP connections at the same time or bypass a ldap connection with a database identity provider.
+Using this composed identity provider, you will be able to an LDAP connection plus a bypass.

 ## Configuration